 ASP – Aspherical.
 These lens elements are shaped in a way to reduce aspherical aberrations.

 C – Contemporary.
-These lenses feature variable apertures along its zoom focal lengths.
-These are what you would expect from budget lenses designed for APS-C camera models.
+These lenses feature variable apertures along their zoom focal lengths.
+These are what we would expect from budget lenses designed for APS-C camera models.
 An example would be the Sigma 100-400mm f/5-6.3 DG OS HSM Contemporary Lens.

 CONV – Teleconverter compatible.
-This abbreviation shows that the lens can be used with Sigma APO Teleconverters.
-These allow for a longer focal length while allowing the user to retain Automatic Exposure.
+This abbreviation shows that we can use the lens with Sigma APO Teleconverters.
+These allow for a longer focal length while allowing the user to retain automatic exposure.

 DC – These lenses are specifically designed for APS-C DLSRs.
 They will not work on full-frame camera models.

-DN – Lenses with this are specifically designed for compact system cameras such as micro-four-thirds.
+DN – Lenses with this designation are specifically designed for compact system cameras such as micro-four-thirds.

 ELD – Extraordinary Low Dispersion.
-This is the same as SLD, but do a better job with chromatic aberrations.
+This is the same as SLD but does a better job with chromatic aberrations.

 EX – Professional Prime Lens.
-These are the high-end lenses that were first employed, yet, now have been replaced.
-They are similar to Canon’s ‘L’ series.
+These are the high-end lenses that Sigma first put out yet have now replaced.
+They are similar to the Canon ‘L’ series.

 FLD – Fluorite, Low Dispersion.
-Low dispersion glass elements reduce chromatic aberrations, and currently the best available.
+Low dispersion glass elements reduce chromatic aberrations and are currently the best available.

 HSM – Hyper Sonic Motor.
-This feature allows for silent and fast autofocusing.
+This feature allows for silent, fast autofocusing.
 It is similar to Canon’s Ultra Sonic Motor and Nikons’ Silent Wave Motor.

 IF – Internal Focusing.
-Here, front elements inside the lens move to focus, instead of all the elements.
-Expect the focal length to change slightly when you focus.
+Here, the front elements inside the lens move to focus instead of all the parts.
+Expect the focal length to slightly change when you focus.

 MACRO – Macro lenses.
 These lenses are designed to provide a macro magnification of the scene.
 True macro photography needs a magnification of 1:1, so make sure you check the specifications of macro lenses.
 They also allow for a closer minimum focusing distance.

-OS – Optical Image Stabilization.
-This feature is the stabilization found in longer lenses and aims to reduce camera shake with handheld shots.
-It also allows the photographer to reduce the shutter speed in such situations.
+OS – Optical Image Stabilisation.
+This feature is the stabiliser found in longer lenses.
+It aims to reduce camera shake with handheld shots.
+It also allows the photographer to reduce the shutter speed in some situations.

-RF – Rear focusing.
-These lenses focus using the rear elements, making it faster and quieter than front focusing lenses.
+RF – Rear Focusing.
+These lenses focus using rear elements, making them faster and quieter than front-focusing lenses.

 SLD – Special Low Dispersion.
-These elements aim to remove or reduce chromatic aberrations.
+A Sigma lens with glass elements aimed to remove or reduce chromatic aberrations.

 TSC – Thermally Stable Composite.
-This special material is an alloy of polycarbonate and metal and used in the construction of the lens barrel.
+This special material is an alloy of polycarbonate and metal.
+Sigma uses it in the construction of the lens barrel.
 It offers elasticity, meaning that lens elements will not warp in adverse temperatures.